linea-it/pzserver_app/README.md

 6klbHhaeA6J2imKt9AVVgS5yl9mCWoiQqrfUV469DLA
 ```

-Copy the generated key and replace the `SECRET` variable value in the `.env` file.
+Copy the generated key and replace the `SECRET_KEY` variable value in the `.env` file.

 Create the Django superuser.